Reporter's notebook: Haiti's at a breaking point but few want foreign intervention

 This latest crisis kicked off after the assassination of President Jovenel Moïse last year created a power vacuum.
 The man appointed as prime minister after his death, Ariel Henry, remains the de facto authority but lacks public support and his constitutional mandate has expired.
 Gangs, which for decades received weapons and support from corrupt politicians, have seized the moment.

-Since mid-September, after the government announced the end of fuel subsidies, gangs have blocked Haiti's main fuel terminal preventing trucks from getting fuel.
-After over two months of the blockade the police finally managed to shatter the blockade, but it still remains to be seen whether fuel makes its way to the wider population quickly.
+Since mid-September, after the government announced the end of fuel subsidies, gangs have blocked Haiti's main fuel terminal, preventing trucks from getting fuel.
+After over two months of the blockade, the police finally managed to break it down, but it remains to be seen whether fuel makes its way to the wider population quickly.
 Already the damage has been done.

 Patrice Dumont, a Haitian senator, tells NPR he believes corruption has infected every corner of the country, and the Haitian people are paying the price.